 Use Vitamin C and E Together for Added Boost!

 If you choose to apply vitamin E topically, it is suggested that the product feature other vitamins (such as vitamin C) because vitamin E on its own can be unstable as soon as the skin is exposed to sunlight.
-Vitamins C and E supplements can be taken together to optimize skin health.
+Vitamin C and E supplements can be taken together to optimize skin health.

 A lesser-known vitamin, vitamin K, helps skin wellness by supporting blood clotting and wound healing.
 It also helps our bodies recover from bruising.
 You can find vitamin K in food such as kale, spinach, lettuce, cabbage, and green beans.